 Go with one of the sandwiches on this list (be sure to ask for no bread and sauce of any kind) and then add a side salad without dressing for more greens.

 #5.
 Check the nutrition information on the website

 Panera offers up the nutrition information of all dishes on their website.
-This includes the fat and carbohydrate intake.
+This includes the fat and net carbs.
 We recommend checking out this information if you have a question about something you want to order.